hackedbyagirl/offensive-kali-ansible/README.md

 This playbook is intented to automate a defaut offensive environment on kali hosts.
 In order to use this playbook efficently, it should be run against an inventory of kali hosts.
 This can be done by creating an inventory of hosts.

 To configure the hosts inventory, open and edit the hosts.ini file to include the hosts in the following manner.
-This is jsut an example.
+This is just an example.

 ```
 [kali]